JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 ```

 The command line option `-t`/`--threads` can also take the number of
 threads to be used.
-In older Julia releases, use `JULIA_NUM_THREADS`
+In older Julia releases, use the `JULIA_NUM_THREADS`
 environment variable.
 For example, on Linux and macOS,
 `JULIA_NUM_THREADS=4 julia` starts `juila` with 4 execution threads.

 For more information, see
 [Starting Julia with multiple threads](https://docs.julialang.org/en/v1/manual/multi-threading/#Starting-Julia-with-multiple-threads)
-in Julia manual.
+in the Julia manual.

 ## Mapping